ezzatron/nvector-go/README.md

-# nvector-go
+# _n_-vector

-Functions for performing geographical position calculations using n-vectors
+_Functions for performing geographical position calculations using n-vectors_